-Our Educational Achievement Inititive is comprised of the following components all in an effort to equal the playing among Latinos in our region.
+Our Educational Excellence Inititive is comprised of the following components all in an effort to level the playing field among Latinos in our region.

 Latinos in TechnologyLatinos account for a large percentage of the Silicon Valley population (26%).
 The Latino community will double in population in the next 30 years, and yet, less than 3% of them are in the high-tech industry.
 It is important to note that these statistics are for the industry’s total workforce including non-technical positions.
 So, it would be safe to speculate the problem is even greater for technical and executive positions.

 Convening and engaging the community for the betterment of Silicon Valley Latinos is one of the Hispanic Foundation of Silicon Valley’s (HFSV) three pillar priorities.
 The time has come to convene and engage high-tech leadership around a comprehensive and impactful initiative.
 To do just that, the HFSV is proposing the Latinos in Technology Initiative.